Brickson95/CVEazy/README.md

 * Make sure your bot is online in the Discord Developer Portal.

-* Ensure you enabled "Message Content Intent" in the bot settings.
+* Ensure your bot was actually added to your server, and its a server you own and have manage server permissions for.

 ### "Bot closes when I shut down my computer!"

-* Use Replit or a cloud server if you want it online 24/7.
+* You will need to use a cloud server or a hosting service if you want it online 24/7.

-* If running locally, use screen (Linux/Mac) or Task Scheduler (Windows).